 The October of my second grade year was all about scarecrows.
 We used candy corn as bingo pieces on scarecrow-themed boards full of vocabulary words, we colored scarecrows on worksheets, and we made them out of popsicle sticks.
 We folded paper into origami scarecrows, we painted them in art class and we wrote about them in our spiral notebooks.
 Even our classroom was decorated in die-cut construction paper pumpkins, scarecrows, and hay bales and while it may not have been innovative, it was certainly on-theme.
 All of this had to do with a book we were going to read at our Halloween party and like sitting through a month of previews, every day reminded us that this particular book about a scarecrow was a big deal.

 At my elementary school, very little interaction took place between the different classes in each grade.
-We had our teacher and she was ours to claim while the other classes had their teachers and that was their problem.
+We had our teacher and she was ours while the other classes had their teachers and that was their problem.
 A palpable weirdness descended when another teacher wandered unsupervised into our room or, God forbid, when other classes would merge with ours for an hour to learn about dinosaurs or hydrogen.
 We preferred our teacher and being well-versed in stranger danger, we wanted to be left alone.

-I was always more interested in the illustrations than I was in the words.
+I was always more interested in the illustrations than the words.
 I wanted to comb over every inch of the picture on the page, taking note of every bug and blade of grass the artist had drawn.
 Even at that young age, I knew those details were intentional but no matter how good a spot I got on the floor, I was never able to get more than a momentary glimpse of the picture.
 It was profoundly irritating.

 When the week of Halloween finally arrived, we were further teased about the much-lauded hero of our scarecrow book.
 We learned our hay-filled protagonist was lifeless and unkempt, but most importantly, he was not the least bit intimidating.
 The crows he was supposed to be scaring held court on his shoulders, unafraid of him or his should-be-imposing silhouette.
 After this month-long build-up, the straw dude on the stick wasn’t even capable of doing his job?
 Sounded to me like we’d been taken for a ride.